A Bit About Me (see condensed CV-like version at the bottom of the page)

 Skills

-• First aid training - Lakes First Aid: Emergency Outdoor First Aid 8-hour course, valid until 27th June 2025
+First aid training - Lakes First Aid: Emergency Outdoor First Aid 8-hour course, followed by Tor Lea Training 16-hour outdoor first aid ITC Level 3 Award in Outdoor First Aid valid until 04/03/2028.

 Extracurricular Activities